ieeta-pt/DrAC/src/README.md

     $ python main.py -v

-After running the above command, three dictionary files will be created in the `output` directory which can then be uploaded to the Neji annotating service.
+After running the above command, three dictionary files will be created in the `output` directory which can then be uploaded to the Neji annotation service.

 ### Annotation
+After creating the necessary vocabularies and configuring the Neji annotation web-service (the url for the web-service can be changed in `Annotator.py` by updating the `url` variable in the `Annotator` class), it is possible to annotate the clinical text documents by running the following command:

     $ python main.py -a

-anotador webservice pode ser mudado se mudarem a variável url na classe `Annotator` do `Annotator.py`

-anotações gravadas no path da variável `neji_annotations`

-or read annotation neji, if already annotated
+The resulting Neji annotations are saved in the `neji_annotations` path.
+Since the process of annotating documents with Neji can take some time, it is possible to reuse previously stored Neji annotations.
+For that, add the flag `-r` or `--read-ann` to the command:

     $ python main.py -a -r

-the result is a matrix that is saved
+This command bypasses the Neji annotation step by reading previous Neji annotations, which can then be processed in the post-processing stage of the annotation module.
+The final output of the Annotation module is a matrix with extracted information which is saved at the `matrix_location` directory.

 ### Evaluator